-Mark Silverman is the President of National Networks at FOX Sports and oversees all programming, production, marketing, and digital for FOX, FOX Sports 1, and FOX Sports 2 live events and studio shows.
+Mark Silverman is President and COO of FOX Sports.
+Previously he was the President of National Networks at FOX Sports and oversaw all programming, production, marketing, and digital for FOX, FOX Sports 1, and FOX Sports 2 live events and studio shows.
 Before that, Silverman served as the Big Ten Network’s first president, where he set the strategic direction and manages all aspects of BTN, a joint venture between FOX Sports and the Big Ten Conference.
 BTN is the first successful collegiate television network to be partially owned by a conference.
 Silverman guided the network to profitability within two years of launch, established and grew the BTN brand and led the network to achieve its distribution goals.

 Renowned architect and urban planner Janet Marie Smith was named as the Dodgers' Senior Vice President of Planning and Development in 2012, where she oversees upgrades and enhancements to Dodger Stadium.
 Smith is probably best known in the baseball world for her work on the influential Oriole Park at Camden Yards.
 Smith worked for the Orioles from 1989-94 as vice president of planning and development during the design and construction of the park.
 Prior to joining the Dodgers, Smith had a second tour with the Orioles as vice president of planning and development from September 2009-August 2012.
 In that role, Smith directed renovations and expansion of the Orioles' new spring training facility in Sarasota, FL, as well as upgrades and enhancements to Oriole Park at Camden Yards to celebrate the park's 20th anniversary.

 Ira Stahlberger began working at IMG Worldwide in 2009 and is now partner.
 Before, he acted as agent/brand steward for top clients, helping them build their personal brands.
 Before joining IMG, Stahlberger’s career included positions at Leo Burnett, Coca-Cola, and Intersport, where he led their business development efforts.
 With WME/IMG, Stahlberger has worked with a plethora of clients including: Wayne Gretzky, Terry Bradshaw, Peyton Manning, Matthew Stafford, Scott Van Pelt, Terry Bradshaw and many others.
 For each client, he handles endorsements, licensing, appearances, and events.